SCAMS

 Trust your instincts.
 If something doesn’t seem right, don’t share your details

-Protect Yourself Against Identity Theft Suffolk Trading Standard are advising everyone to be more aware of the personal information that they throw away or give out to others to prevent becoming a victim ofIdentity theft.
+Protect Yourself Against Identity Theft Suffolk Trading Standards are advising everyone to be more aware of the personal information that they throw away or give out to others to prevent becoming a victim ofIdentity theft.
 Criminals will gather information about you over time until they know enough about you to use it to steal your identity and apply for credit cards, loans, driving licence or passport in your name.
 Please #TakeFive to think before discarding documents such as old bank statements and be careful of the personal information that you share on social media.

 Follow the 3 steps to protect yourself: